qstevens/Eris/README.md

 I was also having trouble with Google's YouTube API so instead used youtube-search by maxgfeller (https://www.npmjs.com/~maxgfeller) from the npm packages (https://www.npmjs.com/package/youtube-search/v/1.1.0).
 Pretty simple copy and paste to set up the search query.
 Took the JSONObject from 'results' (see bot.js) and retrieved the URL of the first YouTube search result and had my bot paste it in text chat.

+Similarly for the Google search, I used another API from npm.
+Searches are general Google searches with no filter returning the very first result.
+May implement additional search engine for NSFW-free searches in non-NSFW channels.

-Discord automatically embeds YouTube links.
+Discord automatically embeds many kinds of links including those to YouTube videos.

 **Note about botsettings.json**